 The net electric field at P due to the dipole of dipole moment p is

-If makes an angle with
+If makes an angle

 then